Electronic submission of your thesis

 Requirements

-• You are required to use the University's My Manchester Service to complete your electronic submissions.
+- You are required to use My eThesis Tasks within eProg to complete your electronic submissions.

-• The University aims to preserve and store electronic theses in Manchester eThesis, indefinitely.
+- The University aims to preserve and store electronic theses indefinitely.